10 Best WalkMe Alternatives [Updated for 2023]

 Pendo comes with a set of in-product experiences to help you communicate product updates with your users or employees and gather feedback.
 With Pendo, you can:

-• Gather feedback from users – they have a wealth of in-app surveys largely focused on gathering product feedback to fuel your roadmap or to measure customer satisfaction through NPS style surveys
+• Gather feedback from users—Pendo has a wealth of in-app surveys largely focused on gathering product feedback to fuel your roadmap or to measure customer satisfaction through NPS-style surveys

 • Analyze user behavior with their analytics features and build up a Product Engagement Score (PES)